ADDA-js/learn-js/week7/notes_w7.md

 ### You Do (5 minutes)
 - Open `playlist.html`
-- Use jquery to change the change your name in the title
+- Use jquery to change your name in the title
 - Use Jquery to add three songs to the ul with a class of `playlist`
 - Add the class 'now-playing' to the first song you added

 ### Iteration
--Add this to previous code
+-Add this to ddprevious code
 ```javascript
 //Iteration
 	$('li').each(function(){